awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.SQLRef.md

 # MySQL on Amazon RDS SQL reference<a name="Appendix.MySQL.SQLRef"></a>

-This appendix describes system stored procedures that are available for Amazon RDS instances running the MySQL DB engine\.
+Following, you can find a description of system stored procedures that are available for Amazon RDS instances running the MySQL DB engine\.

 ## Overview<a name="Appendix.MySQL.SQLRef.Overview"></a>